 Before you apply, consider:

-What can be registered?
+What designs can be protected?

 - 'new' - meaning it must not be identical to any design* previously disclosed anywhere in the world (including on the internet), nor any design previously used in Australia; and